-Lately, I’ve been more intentional with how we spend our resources including our time.
+Lately, I’ve been more intentional about how I spend our resources including our time.
 I find that it’s easy to get caught up in a rush mentality and burn out in the process.
-Several years ago when I was working outside the home, I became physically sick.
-I lost a lot of weight, I had heart palpitations, I would fall asleep during the day, and I was getting daily migraines.
-It was a dark period in my life and one I never want to relive.
-I also know that a lot of it stemmed from being super busy.
-I was working 10-12 hours per day, taking college courses, helping my husband with his business while managing the home.
-The kids were also involved in sports which is a whole ‘nother story.
+Several years ago, when I was working outside the home, I became physically sick.
+I lost a lot of weight, I experienced heart palpitations along with daily migraines, and I would pass out from exhaustion.

-I learned over the years to be protective of my time.
-I know that our time together is very limited, so making the most of what we have is extremely important to me.
-Today I’m sharing my favorite time saving tips.
-So if you’re in a busy season of life, this post is for you.
+I learned over the years to be more protective of my time.
+I know that our time together as a family is very limited, so making the most of what we do have is extremely important to me.
+Today I’m sharing some of my favorite time-saving tips to help you reclaim your family’s time and focus on what truly matters.